-This section of the Environmental Impact Statement should discuss the environmental issues related to the operation of the project.
-For example, the waste management strategy of the project should be dealt with in this section.
+This section of the EIS should discuss the environmental issues related to the operation of a specific project.
 The report should discuss the expected lifespan of the project and any planned updates to the facility over that time frame.

 3.2.5 Description of the Environment